Visual Glossary - Translating AI for Infrastructure Engineers

 Embedding

-Numeric vector representing meaning of text or image.
+Numeric vector representing semantic meaning of text or image.

 Like a semantic hash — searching by “idea,” not word.